Renew a Prevention Professional or Prevention Specialist Credential (CPP/CPS)

 Overview

-In order to ensure continued competence and maintenance of skills, the New York State Office of Addiction Services and Supports (OASAS) requires that your CPP/CPS certificate be renewed every three years.
+To ensure continued competence and maintenance of skills, the New York State Office of Addiction Services and Supports (OASAS) requires that your CPP/CPS certificate be renewed every three years.

-Part 853 Credentialing of Addictions Professionals requires the submission of the completed Renewal Application Packet at least 75 days prior to the expiration date of your credential.
-If it is not submitted within that time frame, you will risk having your credential go into late renewal and be charged an additional fee.
+Part 853 Credentialing of Addictions Professionals requires the submission of the completed Renewal Application at least 75 days prior to the expiration date of your credential.
+If it is not submitted within that time frame, you will risk having your credential go into late renewal and be charged an additional late fee.
 Your credential can be renewed up to one year after expiration.
 While in late renewal you will not be able to use your credential or use the credential acronyms after your name.

 Renewal Requirements